Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/2_visualize_model.rst

 The tab auto loads the plot when the model is solved, plotting all species of the model.
 These are the main features of the plot:

 #.
+Variables - Changes what species are plotting in the model.
+   All species in model are plotted by default.
+#.
+Download - Dropdown containing options to download plot.
+#.
+Options - Dropdown containing the following:

-Plot mode - Changes the plotting types and features.
+   * Plot mode - Changes the plotting types and features.
      Here we are plotting “Normal Plot”.
-#.
-Plot Renderer – type of plot used. “plotly” is an interactive plot while
-   “ggplot2” is the standard R plotting.
+   * Plot Renderer – type of plot used. “plotly” is an interactive plot while “ggplot2” is the standard R plotting.
 The interactive is the default as it allows you to interact with the data using features such as zoom, pan, and hovering over data to view its value.

 #.
-Variables - Changes what species are plotting in the model.
-   All species in model are plotted by default.
+Plot - Plot area with adjustable sizing on bottom right corner.
 #.
 Plot Options – Four dropdowns that allow the addition of labels,
    change of axis sizing, and control of line color and size.
 #.
-Plot - Plot area with adjustable sizing on bottom right corner.
+Boxes containing menus to change model variables and import datasets to
+   plot.

 .. figure:: images/20_plot_marked.png